Akinwale81/India-Cancer-Analysis-2022-2025/README.md

 Treatment types were explored to understand how patients were distributed across the available treatment categories.
 The report shows a record number of 21,093 patients were placed under the palliative treatment type which makes the treatment type with the highest number of patients.

 ### Diagnosis Trends
-Patients records were examined by diagnosis year to identify changes between 2022 and 2025.
-Year 2024 has the highest number of patients with 25,100.
+Recorded patient volumes remained relatively stable between 2022 and 2025, with only a small difference between the highest and lowest years.
+2024 recorded the highest number of patients at 25,100, while 2025 recorded the lowest at 24,857.

 ### Patient Status
 Patient records were taken according to recorded status, including alive and deceased categories.
 The report shows 63.58% were deceased, making it the category with the highest representation.